CtrlK

 Distinctiveness Conflict Risk

-Exceptionally distinctive — explicitly delineates boundaries with three related skills (neo4j-cypher-skill, neo4j-aura-graph-analytics-skill, neo4j-gds-skill) using 'Does NOT cover' clauses, making conflict risk very low.
+Exceptionally distinctive — explicitly delineates boundaries against three related skills (neo4j-cypher-skill, neo4j-aura-graph-analytics-skill, neo4j-gds-skill) with 'Does NOT cover' clauses, making it very clear when this skill should and should not be selected.

 3 / 3